China to give banks more cash to lend to farmers, small business

 Banks issued far less credit in December than expected despite a surprise rate cut by the central bank.

-The relending programme is a way for the central bank to push credit into areas that banks are often reluctant to supply credit to.
+The relending program is a way for the central bank to push credit into areas that banks are often reluctant to supply credit to.

 Growth likely slowed to 7.2 percent in the fourth quarter, putting the economy on track to undershoot the official 7.5 percent target for the full year 2014, a Reuters poll showed.